tonyjoanes/me/IDEAS.md

 Potentially this is more of a problem with IT recruitment as agents simple don't understand the technical aspect of roles apart from matching up keywords on job specifications and CV's but I imagine other industries have very similar frustrations.

+## Comparison website for recruitment
+Its hard to find trusted reliable recruitement agencies.
+A place to review and compare them might be useful for both employers and employees

 ## Wearables Price Spotter
 A website that details wearable devices and the best prices available to purchase the device.